ibm-cloud-docs/databases-for-redis/reference-security.md

 - Access to the Account, Management Console UI, and API is secured via IAM (Identity and Access Management)
 - Access to the database is secured through the standard access controls provided by the database.
 These access controls are configured to require valid database-level credentials that are obtainable only through prior access to the database or through our Management Console UI or API.
 - All {{site.data.keyword.databases-for-redis}} storage is provided on encrypted volumes that use the Linux Unified Keys Setup (LUKS).
 If you require bring-your-own-key (BYOK) for encryption, it is available through [{{site.data.keyword.cloud_notm}} Key Protect](https://console.bluemix.net/docs/services/key-protect/about.html#about).
-- IP Whitelisting - All deployments have the ability to whitelist IP addresses to restrict access to the service.
+- IP Whitelisting - All deployments support whitelisting IP addresses to restrict access to the service.

 ## Data Resilience